Have you seen the autumn berry before? It was unknown to me until last year. A family was picking & eating the berries at an edible community garden.

 (Whaatt?!
 How did I not know!
 We have autumn berries in Japan called gumi.
 I knew the name, but I have NEVER seen the actual plant!!)

 They are tasty as is, and making a sauce is even better!
-So, you can enjoy long lasting flavor into the cold winter.
+So, you can enjoy the long-lasting flavour in the cold winter.

 In this tutorial, I’ll show you how to make autumn berry sauce.